location-iq/locationiq-ruby-client/docs/SearchApi.md

 normalizecity = 1 # Integer | For responses with no city value in the address section, the next available element in this order - city_district, locality, town, borough, municipality, village, hamlet, quarter, neighbourhood - from the address section will be normalized to city.
 Defaults to 1 for SDKs. opts = {
   addressdetails: 1, # Integer | Include a breakdown of the address into elements.
 Defaults to 0.
   viewbox: "-132.84908,47.69382,-70.44674,30.82531", # String | The preferred area to find search results.
 To restrict results to those within the viewbox, use along with the bounded option.
+Tuple of 4 floats.
+Any two corner points of the box - `max_lon,max_lat,min_lon,min_lat` or `min_lon,min_lat,max_lon,max_lat` - are accepted in any order as long as they span a real box.
   bounded: 1, # Integer | Restrict the results to only items contained with the viewbox
   limit: 10, # Integer | Limit the number of returned results.
 Default is 10.
   accept_language: "en", # String | Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
 To use native language for the response when available, use accept-language=native
   countrycodes: "us", # String | Limit search to a list of countries.
   namedetails: 1, # Integer | Include a list of alternative names in the results.
 These may include language variants, references, operator and brand.
   dedupe: 1, # Integer | Sometimes you have several objects in OSM identifying the same place or object in reality.
 The simplest case is a street being split in many different OSM ways due to different characteristics.
 Nominatim will attempt to detect such duplicates and only return one match; this is controlled by the dedupe parameter which defaults to 1.
 Since the limit is, for reasons of efficiency, enforced before and not after de-duplicating, it is possible that de-duplicating leaves you with less results than requested.
-  extratags: 0 # Integer | Include additional information in the result if available, e.g. wikipedia link, opening hours.
+  extratags: 0, # Integer | Include additional information in the result if available, e.g. wikipedia link, opening hours.
+  statecode: 0 # Integer | Adds state or province code when available to the statecode key inside the address element.
+Currently supported for addresses in the USA, Canada and Australia.
+Defaults to 0
 }

 begin